 The Quest for the Historical Jesus

 How did Jesus’ existence come to be questioned?
 The answer lies in the changing trends of modern Bible scholarship.
-The “quest for the historical Jesus” describes a longstanding and vexed attempt to reconstruct Jesus’ life, during which various scholars have ventured the claim that Jesus was made up.
+The “quest for the historical Jesus” describes a longstanding and vexed attempt to reconstruct Jesus’ life, during which various scholars have ventured the claim that the person called Jesus was invented.

-But biblical scholarship has turned in the other direction—towards affirming Jesus’ existence and answering some of the most common objections posed by skeptics.
+However, biblical scholarship has turned in the other direction, affirming Jesus’ existence and answering some of the most common objections posed by skeptics.

 There are authors and historians who mention Jesus outside of the New Testament.
 We just don’t hear about them all that often.

 Tacitus was the preeminent historian of the early days of the Roman Empire.
-He writes about the death of Christ and the existence of Christians at Rome in his Annals:
+He writes about Jesus’ death and the existence of Christians at Rome in his Annals:

-In addition to Tacitus, the Roman writers Suetonius and Pliny the Younger mention the Christians.
-Suetonius uses a bastardized variant of Christ’s name: “Iudaeos impulsore Chresto assidue tumultuantis Roma expulit [Since the Jews constantly made disturbances at the instigation of Chrestus, he expelled them from Rome].”
-Pliny the Younger, meanwhile, addresses the Emperor Trajan in a letter, where he asks various questions about martyring Christians in his province.
+In addition to Tacitus, the Roman writers Suetonius and Pliny the Younger mention the Christian sect.
+Suetonius uses a bastardized variant of Christ’s name: “Iudaeos impulsore Chresto assidue tumultuantis Roma expulit [since the Jews constantly made disturbances at the instigation of Chrestus, he expelled them from Rome].”
+Pliny the Younger, meanwhile, addresses Emperor Trajan in a letter, where he asks various questions about martyring Christians in his province.